ffledgling/kubernetes-setup/NOTE.md

   it goes.
 * Provisioniong: Try out vagrant as a local orchestrator and see if that's useful instead of trying to setup everything by hand
+* Container Runtime: Replace docker with kata and/or gVisor, see how that goes